varsitynewsnetwork/o/README.md

 ### The `observing` directive

-o ships with a an `observing` directive that makes it ideal for using in the UI - say for a loading graphic.
+o ships with an `observing` directive that makes it ideal for using in the UI - say for a loading graphic.

 ```html
 <div observing='key'>